NuevoFoundation/workshops/content/english/razor/activity-1.md

 7. Notice that the Terminal panel includes a command prompt.

     The Terminal panel can be used to run command line interface (CLI) commands.
-You'll be using .NET CLI commands later in this module.

 8. In the upper-right corner of the Terminal panel, select X (Close Panel).